robsterlini/robsterlini-frontend/src/journal/2015/triathlete.md

 ## Why triathlon?

-When I signed up for [The London Triathlon](../triathlon/#the-london-triathlon "Read about my reasons for doing The London Triathlon"), I had no experience in the sport.
-At all.
+When I signed up for [The London Triathlon](/triathlon/#the-london-triathlon "Read about my reasons for doing The London Triathlon"), I had no experience in the sport.
+At&nbsp;all.

 I learned to swim at an early age; I learned to ride a bike at an early age; and a little more recently I’ve taken up running as a way to keep fit (you’ll probably have seen many of the countless Nike+ runs on [my Instagram feed](https://instagram.com/robsterlini "Check out my photos on Instagram")).